Anthony Martial: 2017–18 season

 After a successful spell for Manchester United towards the end of last season, winning the League Cup and Europa League, Martial started the season as a substitute for most matches.
 Despite this Martial managed to score from the bench in United's first two league matches against West Ham United and Swansea City, and again later against Everton; with all three matches ending in a 4–0 win for United.
-Martial's first start of the season came on 20 September in a 4–1 win over Burton upon Trent in the League Cup in which he also scored.
+Martial's first start of the season came on 20 September in a 4–1 win over Burton Albion in the League Cup in which he also scored.
 Martial repeated this a week later in the Champions League, scoring in a 4–1 win over CSKA Moscow.
 In October Martial scored United's only goal in their win over Tottenham and again in November against Watford and Newcastle United.
 In January, Martial scored again against Everton away, scored against Stoke City and provide the winning goal against Burnley.
 However following the January transfer season, Martial began to fall out of favour following the signing of Chilean forward Alexis Sánchez on 22 January.
 A lack of game time saw Martial fail to produce another goal for the club all season.
 Because of this, there was heavy speculation that Martial would leave Manchester United during the summer transfer season.